kizitonwose/colorpreference/README.md

 ## Credits

-Original code belongs to @romannurik of @google, I did some additions like the view size, color shape and the ability to use a custom color picker(more to come).
+Original code belongs to [Roman Nurik](https://github.com/romannurik) of [Google](https://github.com/google), I did some additions like the view size, color shape and the ability to use a custom color picker(more to come).
 It's also now available as a Gradle dependency for easy usage.

 ## License